How well do you know your bank?

-Research by Ethical Consumer magazine also highlights ethical issues with Barclays’ approach to animal rights, human rights, workers’ rights, arms and military supply, political activities, anti-social finance and tax conduct.
+Research by Ethical Consumer magazine highlights major ethical issues with Barclays’ approach to animal rights, human rights, workers’ rights, arms and military supply, political activities, anti-social finance and tax conduct.

 2. HSBC (including First Direct)

 HSBC has long been one of the world’s biggest financiers of fossil fuels.
-From 2016 to 2022, it funded fossil fuel companies to the tune of $144 billion ( This includes contributing $55 billion to some of the world’s “most devastating fossil fuels projects” such as oil and gas extraction in Argentina’s Vaca Muerta region.
-Last year, following long-running investor pressure, HSBC made a landmark announcement that it will no longer finance new oil and gas fields.
+From 2016 to 2022, it funded fossil fuel companies to the tune of $144 billion (£114 billion).
+This includes contributing $55 billion (£43.6 billion) to some of the world’s “most devastating fossil fuels projects” such as oil and gas extraction in Argentina’s Vaca Muerta region.
+In 2022, following long-running investor pressure, HSBC made a landmark announcement that it will no longer finance new oil and gas fields.

 3. Lloyds Bank